 Store-and-forward is also called “asynchronous,” and is used to transmit imaging, as well as store and send health records.
 Remote patient monitoring involves electronically transferring information like blood pressure results or blood glucose levels.
 MedBridge Go and other forms of patient-facing HEP software are forms of mobile health.

-At this point, most forms of telehealth occupational therapy will use a blend of these methods to deliver care, so it’s honestly not that important to know the four types.
+At this point, most forms of telehealth occupational therapy will use a blend of these methods to deliver care.

-Telehealth was originally devised to bring much-needed healthcare services to underserved or rural populations, enabling patients to receive care when they might not otherwise be able to.
+Telehealth occupational therapy was originally devised to bring much-needed healthcare services to underserved or rural populations, enabling patients to receive care when they might not otherwise be able to.

 But, even for patients who can access care, telehealth has its appeal.
 In today’s modern age of on-demand technomania, telehealth is a wonderful option in terms of convenience and, frankly, staying on trend.
 If other professionals are meeting customers’ demands for on-demand care, why can’t occupational therapists?